 The top home inspectors in today’s business do not produce handwritten reports.
-A professional inspector will provide a well written report which includes digital photos that clearly show defects in the home and not one that you can’t read because he writes like you doctor.
+A professional inspector will provide a well-written report which includes digital photos that clearly show defects in the home and not one that you can’t read because he writes like your doctor.
 Inspectors should NEVER make repairs or offer to make repairs at a later date.
 An inspector that makes repairs should always be avoided due to the conflict of interest inherent in that situation.
 All National Home Inspection Associations forbid this lack of integrity and objectivity.

-- American Home Services reports are written in plain English, not some “Techno Jargon”- that only the home inspector can understand.
+- American Home Services reports are written in plain English, not some “Techno-Jargon”- that only the home inspector can understand.

 - American Home Services reports include a summary sheet for quick reference.